pengowray/ft8play/README.md

 ## To do
 - [ ] decode FT8 audio
-- [ ] clean up this documentation
+- [ ] clean up this readme
 - [X] fully support decoding of all ft8 message types
 - [X] fully support encoding of all ft8 message types
+- [ ] create custom ft8 message decoder with full coverage of all possible field values
 - [ ] superfox mode
 - [X] have suggestions for alternative encoding methods when available
 - [ ] save the user's call and grid in a cookie if they like
-- [ ] optimizations
+- [ ] add benchmarks and optimization
-- [ ] update MSHV to latest + better test coverage for Qt string replacement code
+- [ ] update MSHV to latest + add better test coverage for Qt string replacement code in forked MSHV code
+- [ ] Try adding a WSJT-X module again (e.g. see if latest LFortran will allow converting Fortran to WASM now)
-- [ ] FFT visualization
+- [ ] add FFT visualization
 - [ ] lots of other things, but it's largely working and has the basics, so I'm happy to leave it as is for now.

 ## Thanks